magentabusiness/magentabusiness.github.io/docs/pe/user-guide/ui/sms-provider-settings.md

 smsProviderSettings:
     0:
         image: /images/user-guide/ui/sms/sms-provider-settings-step-2-pe.png
-        title: 'Login to ThingsBoard UI.
+        title: 'Login to IoT Hub UI.
 Navigate to the "Settings" page.
 Now, go to the "Notificatons" tab.
 In this window, choose one of the available providers: AWS SNS Twilio or SMPP;'
     1:
         image: /images/user-guide/ui/sms/sms-provider-settings-step-3-pe.png
         title: 'If you have chosen AWS SNS, populate AWS Access Key ID and Secret access key.
 Click "Save" button;'